Architecture¶

 Decompositions for quantum chemistry¶

-Both use alternating-least-squares on top of trnblas-style GEMM primitives.
-The decompositions can be fed back through einsum at evaluation time — e.g., contracting Tucker factors directly against a state vector without materializing the full tensor.
+CP and Tucker use alternating-least-squares on top of trnblas-style GEMM primitives.
+TT-SVD uses successive truncated SVD.
+All decompositions can be fed back through einsum at evaluation time — e.g., contracting Tucker factors directly against a state vector without materializing the full tensor.